SSWD Learning Disabilities Handbook for Students/Faculty

-The purpose of these laws is to ensure that the disabled student has equal access to educational opportunities.
-The learning disabled student may need such accommodations and aids as extended time for tests, taped textbooks, notetaker and scribe services and use special equipment such as tape recorders, computers, spell checkers, and dictionaries.
+The purpose of these laws is to ensure that students with disabilities have equal access to educational opportunities.
+A student with learning disabilities may need such accommodations and aids as extended time for tests, taped textbooks, notetaker and scribe services and use special equipment such as tape recorders, computers, spell checkers, and dictionaries.
 However, faculty members are not required to lower academic requirements or to change essential academic requirements.

-One of the most commonly used accommodations for the learning disabled student is extended time for examinations.
+One of the most commonly used accommodations for students with learning disabilities is extended time for examinations.
 Normal time limits do not usually result in a fair evaluation because a learning disability often affects the speed of processing, accessing, and producing information.
 The purpose of providing alternate testing arrangements is to ensure that a fair measurement is made of the student's achievement, not the functional limitations caused by the disability.

-The Office of the Chancellor has given the responsibility of determining eligibility for services and appropriateness of accommodations to the disabled student office at each university.
-At CSUS, Psychological Counseling Services provides the clinical intake and assessment.
-Students are then referred to the Office of Services to Students with Disabilities (SSWD) which then makes individual eligibility and accommodation determinations based on the specific disability-related need of each student.
+The CSU Office of the Chancellor has given the responsibility of determining eligibility for services and appropriateness of accommodations to the students with disabilities office at each university.
+At Sacramento State, students with disabilities are referred to the Office of Services to Students with Disabilities (SSWD) which then makes individual eligibility and accommodation determinations based on the specific disability-related needs of each student.

-If the instructor has questions or concerns regarding the recommended accommodations, you should first contact the LD Specialist and then the Equal Opportunity/Affirmative Action office if further clarification is needed.
+If the instructor has questions or concerns regarding the recommended accommodations, you should first contact the LD Specialist and then the Equal Opportunity office in Human Resources if further clarification is needed.